HarshithKamal/TRAFICOP/TRAFICOP/docs/DEPLOYMENT_GUIDE.md

 # Deployment Guide

-Three deployment options, in order of recommendation for this project. **Streamlit Cloud (Option A) is the easiest and fastest — use it unless you have a specific reason not to.**
+Three deployment options, in order of recommendation for this project. **Streamlit Cloud (I have choosen) is the easiest and fastest — use it unless you have a specific reason not to.**

 ---